chobbledotcom/as-home-furnishings/src/pages/reviews.md

 # Our Reviews

-Many thanks to the people who have reviews on our [Facebook page](https://www.facebook.com/andyandsally) and on our [Google Maps listing](https://g.co/kgs/Mf53c9T).
+Many thanks to the people who have left reviews on our [Facebook page](https://www.facebook.com/andyandsally) and on our [Google Maps listing](https://g.co/kgs/Mf53c9T).

 Here's a selection of some recent ones!